tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** unknown

-- staring into another human beings eyes for 10 uninterrupted minutes had had a profound effect on their visual perception and mental state
+- staring into another human being’s eyes for 10 uninterrupted minutes had had a profound effect on their visual perception and mental state

 ___